OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Authentication bypass vulnerabilities exist when authentication state is not consistently enforced on the server and when the client can tamper with the state.
 While the backend service is processing requests from the mobile client, it must consistently enforce authorization checks: verifying that the user is logged in and authorized every time a resource is requested.

-Consider the following example from the [OWASP Web Testing Guide](https://www.owasp.org/index.php/Testing_for_Bypassing_Authentication_Schema_%27OTG-AUTHN-004%29 "Testing for Bypassing Authentication Schema (OTG-AUTHN-004)").
+Consider the following example from the [OWASP Web Testing Guide](https://www.owasp.org/index.php/Testing_for_Bypassing_Authentication_Schema_%27OTG-AUTHN-004%29).
 In the example, a web resource is accessed through a URL, and the authentication state is passed through a GET parameter:

 ```
 http://www.site.com/page.asp?authenticated=no